 - All volunteers must complete an application indicating their desire to volunteer.
-This application will ask for home and cell phone numbers, grade levels preferred, days preferred, and other important information necessary for a successful assignment. - While not required, it is strongly recommended that all volunteers are fully vaccinated for COVID-19.
-Please be aware that the Envision Science Academy Board of Directors reserves the right to make vaccinations a requirement for this and other communicable diseases as circumstances may change and the recommendation of government and healthcare officials may dictate. - A background check will be required of each volunteer. - The application needs to be submitted to the main office which will oversee the assignment of all volunteers. - All volunteers must complete the Envision Science Academy orientation program that explains school procedures and details other helpful information.
-The orientation may be completed electronically through the school's website or in person with a school designated staff member. - Each volunteer will need to sign a Confidentiality Agreement regarding student and/or teacher information learned/observed during the volunteer experience. - Each volunteer will sign in at the main office before each assignment and wear a volunteer badge throughout the day. - Volunteers will be assigned to classrooms on a rotating basis so that everyone who would like to volunteer has the opportunity to do so. - Teachers will request volunteers via the Volunteer Request Form and submit it to the main office at least three days prior to a need.

-- The main office will call/assign the volunteers and send a confirmation with names to the requesting teacher. - Volunteers will not be left alone with students except in the case of an emergency.
+This application will ask for home and cell phone numbers, grade levels preferred, days preferred, and other important information necessary for a successful assignment. - Proof of full vaccination for COVID-19 will be required of each volunteer.
+The original vaccination card and other supporting documentation, if deemed necessary by the school, must be presented to the main office as part of the volunteer application process.
+A copy of any documentation will immediately be made and placed in the volunteer's file.
+The originals will be returned to the applicant. - A background check will be required of each volunteer. - The application needs to be submitted to the main office which will oversee the assignment of all volunteers. - All volunteers must complete the Envision Science Academy orientation program that explains school procedures and details other helpful information.
+The orientation may be completed electronically through the school's website or in person with a school designated staff member. - Each volunteer will need to sign a Confidentiality Agreement regarding student and/or teacher information learned/observed during the volunteer experience. - Each volunteer will sign in at the main office before each assignment and wear a volunteer badge throughout the day. - Volunteers will be assigned to classrooms on a rotating basis so that everyone who would like to volunteer has the opportunity to do so. - Teachers will request volunteers via the Volunteer Request Form and submit it to the main office at least three days prior to a need. - The main office will call/assign the volunteers and send a confirmation with names to the requesting teacher. - Volunteers will not be left alone with students except in the case of an emergency.